darrinliam/text-o-stats/README.md

 # text-o-stats

-text-o-stats computes statistics about a given body of text via a RESTful API to a Node / Express server.
+text-o-stats computes statistics on a given body of text via a RESTful API request to a Node / Express server.
 The caller provides the text in the body of a POST request.
 The response contains the following data:

 * word count
 * sentence count
 * average words per sentence
 * standard deviation of the sentence lengths
   * a measure of variation in sentence length over the entire body of text.
+A smaller number means most of the sentences are around the same length (they don't deviate much from the average length).
 Generally, more variety is better.
 But there are always exceptions.
 * longest words
 * longest word length
 * most frequently used words